deNBI/cloud-user-docs/wiki/Tutorials/ JupyterHub/JupyterHub.md

 ### DNS & encryption

 To access the portal from the internet via https, we also need a DNS entry and a TLS certificate.
 In some cases, a DNS entry for the bihealth.org domain can be requested for a de.NBI project at the Berlin site.
 Please contact the site cloud admins to get information for your specific project.
 In the example here, we use the URL `my_platform.bihealth.org`.
 Next, we also need a certificate for encrypted communication.
-For example, a certficate can be created by letsencrypt (https://letsencrypt.org/de/getting-started/).
+For example, a certificate can be created by [Let's Encrypt](https://letsencrypt.org/de/getting-started/).
 The keyfile and the certificate file need to be stored on the `deploy-node`.
 Both files are stored as a secret in Kubernetes so that we can use them in the JupyterHub deployment.
 Name of the secret is `jupyter-tls`.

 ```console
 kubectl create secret --namespace=jhub tls jupyter-tls --key=$PATH_TO_KEY --cert=$PATH_TO_CERT